 |

-in Chaos: a Dyspraxic Guide to Breaking Free.
-Victoria Biggs,
+Caged in Chaos: a Dyspraxic Guide to Breaking Free,

-those around them struggling and determined to get to grips with
+them trying to get to grips with the physical, social and psychological chaos

-co-ordination disorders (DCDs).
-In her own conversational style,
+In her own conversational style, Victoria Biggs explains

 |